emmyemi/esorp-profiles/README.md

 **I am not responsible for the quality of any content hosted on this repository.** While anything that doesn&rsquo;t meet the guidelines should be reported (and I severely reprimanded for allowing said content past my filter in the first place), content that is incomplete, non-working, or otherwise lacking in quality is the responsibility of each individual user.

-This repo, and subsequently all content contained within, is provided under the [**Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**](https://creativecommons.org/licenses/by-nc/4.0/) license.
+This repo, and subsequently all content contained within, is provided under the [**Creative Commons Attribution 4.0 International (CC BY 4.0)**](https://creativecommons.org/licenses/by/4.0/) license.
 Do not submit content for review if you disapprove of this license, or if you don&rsquo;t have the legal right to do so.

 Finally, if you have any questions or concerns, feel free to contact me through [Enjin](http://eso-rp.com/profile/emmy), [Telegram](https://t.me/emmyemi), or Discord (`Emmy#1567`).